-This post is about the ancient Tarring fig gardens in South Street Tarring, Worthing.
+This post explores the ancient Tarring fig gardens located in South Street, Tarring, Worthing.

-The remains of the Tarring fig gardens lie in the garden behind the house, today known as Bishops Garth.
+The remains of what was once the Tarring fig gardens now lie in the garden behind the house currently known as Bishops Garth.

-I cannot ascertain when the fig gardens were laid out.
-Worthing Borough Council’s plaque, which you can see in the associated photograph, suggests that the Tarring fig gardens have existed at least since 1745.
+The exact date when the fig gardens were established is unclear.
+The Worthing Borough Council’s plaque, featured in the accompanying photograph, notes that these historic gardens have existed since at least 1745.

 Roger Davis’s historical account of the Tarring fig Gardens

-In the nineteenth century, the fig orchard was quite a tourist attraction in Tarring, and many early guidebooks referred to the orchard.
+In the nineteenth century, the fig orchard was quite a tourist attraction in Tarring, and many early guidebooks mentioned it.

 At the time, one of the fig trees in the garden had a sign under it informing visitors that: